-At Raybuck Auto Body Parts we know rocker panels play a critical role in the strength and durability of a Ford Super Duty truck.
+At Raybuck Auto Body Parts, we know rocker panels play a critical role in the strength and durability of a Ford Super Duty truck.
 These panels sit beneath the doors and help support the truck’s body while shielding it from road debris and corrosion.
-When rocker panels rust or become damaged they compromise both appearance and structural integrity.
+When rocker panels rust or become damaged, they compromise both appearance and structural integrity.

-This installation guide walks you through selecting the correct replacement panels and provides clear steps for preparation removal installation and finishing.
+This installation guide walks you through selecting the correct replacement panels and provides clear steps for preparation, removal, installation and finishing.

 Key Takeaways

-- Rocker panels protect your Ford Super Duty from corrosion, debris, and structural weakening.
+- Rocker panels protect your Ford Super Duty from corrosion, debris and structural weakening.

 - Proper preparation and accurate cutting are critical for a clean installation.